Mastering Maths Evaluation

 • Have teachers complete a survey, and help administer a student survey

-If assigned to the intervention group, schools will be asked to:
+Teachers assigned to the intervention will be asked to:

-• Have one of their maths teachers take part in the Mastering Maths programme.
+• Take part in the Mastering Maths programme.
 This includes:

-• Teaching five lessons to all of their GCSE classes, approximately one per month
+• Teaching five lessons to all of their GCSE Maths resit classes, approximately one per month

-• Taking part in five lesson study meetings, approximately one per month
+• Take part in five lesson study meetings, approximately one per month

-• Facilitate case study data collection, whereby NatCen will come into your school and conduct an interview with a teacher and two students in their class.
+• (If selected) Facilitate case study data collection, whereby NatCen will come into your school, observe a lesson, and conduct an interview with a teacher and two students in their class.
 This will form a more in-depth case study.

 Students

-All students aged 16-19 who are enrolled in the classes of participating teachers, who attend an FE college in England, and who are re-sitting their GCSE Maths exam can take part in the evaluation.
+All students aged 16-19 who are enrolled in the classes of participating teachers, and who are resitting their GCSE Maths exam can take part in the evaluation.
+Those who are no longer in the teacher’s class after the November GCSE Maths resit results will be excluded from the evaluation.

 Those who take part will have their data shared with NatCen.
 This includes their full name, date of birth, postcode, Unique Learner Number and their GCSE Maths score.
 NatCen will then link the student’s data with other information about the student, which will be accessed from the National Pupil Database.
-This will include whether they are or have ever been eligible for free school meals, and their attainment in KS2 Maths.
+This will include their past free school meal eligibility and their attainment in KS2 and KS4 maths.

 Students will also be asked to complete a student survey, which will capture their attitudes to maths.